 WELCOME TO YOUTHMUN!

-Held at the prestigious London School of Economics, YouthMUN is an annual model United Nations conference serving secondary students of all experience levels.
+Held at the prestigious London School of Economics and Political Science, YouthMUN is an annual model United Nations conference serving secondary students of all experience levels.
 During the course of the three-day conference, delegates will be tasked with debating and solving some of the most challenging issues confronting the international community today.
 We invite you to join us on one of the best weekends of the year!

-We look forward to meeting you all in February!
+We look forward to seeing you all in March!